tsps40642/Time_Series_Analysis_Essential/4_ARIMA_and_SARIMA.md

 DEF.
 BoxCos transformation of Y_t into Z_t with a λ is:
 Z_t = log(Y_t), if λ = 0
 = (Y_t(<sup>λ</sup>)-1) / λ, o.w.
+BoxCox transformation is mainly used when we want to transform data not in distributed in normality into normal distribution s.t. more statistical models / analysis techniques can be applied
 λ is a tuning parameter to determine how concave/convex we want to transformed data to be